timwaldron/faker/README.md

 # Notice

-Only 78 of 148 categories have been ported so for because of the way I have decided to extract the data and discrepencies with how the data is stored in Stympy's gem.
+132 of 148 categories have been ported so far.
+Some of them are still missing a few convert/generate functions but I'm slowing getting them implemented.

 If you find any bugs or have any suggestions you can let me know here: https://github.com/timwaldron/jfaker/issues